osisoft/OMF-Developer-Companion-Guide/docs/OMF-Dev-Intro.rst

 The following terms and references might be useful for understanding the information in this and subsequent topics:

-* A producer of OMF messages intended for the PI System is called an *OMF application instance*.
+* A producer of OMF messages intended for the PI System is called an *OMF application*.
-* Every OMF application instance must be registered with the PI System to be able to ingress OMF data.
+* Every OMF application must be registered with the PI System to be able to ingress OMF data.
 For details about the registration process, see the *PI Data Collection Manager* user manual.
 * Upon registration, the OMF application is given a unique instance name.
-The name serves as a root AF Element node name, and also as a prefix for all PI points created by the OMF application instance.
+The name serves as a root AF Element node name, and also as a prefix for all PI points created by the OMF application.
 * Upon registration, OMF applications are categorized by OMF application *types*.
 A type serves as a namespace for unique OMF type and container definitions.
 An OMF application type also provides part of the AF Element Template name, which is created for OMF types that are classified as static (See :ref:`OMF_Msg_Types_topic`).